Karanarora274/Karanarora274/README.md

 # 👋 Hello!
-I'm Karan Arora, a finance enthusiast and data-driven professional passionate about leveraging technology for insightful financial and customer satisfaction analysis.
+I'm Karan Arora, a finance enthusiast and data-driven professional passionate about leveraging technology for insightful analysis.

 📊 Specializing in data analysis, I thrive on extracting meaningful insights from complex financial and customer experience analysis.

-💼 With a background in Python, and SQL, I bring a unique blend of quantitative expertise and coding skills to the table.
+💼 With a background in Python, SQL, R and Tableau I bring a unique blend of quantitative expertise and coding skills to the table.

-📈 Whether it's building robust forecasting models, designing data driven strategies, or conducting in-depth risk assessments, I'm dedicated to delivering solutions that drive informed decision-making in the financial realm.

-🌐 You can often find me exploring financial data sets.
+🌐 You can often find me exploring data sets.

 💡 Constantly learning and adapting to the dynamic landscape of finance and technology, I'm committed to staying ahead of the curve and embracing innovative approaches to financial analysis.